kubapeter/portfolio/Coursera Courses/Specializations/Databases for Data Scientists/Relational Database Design/README.md

 >A summary of the knowledge we learned in this course, starting from an Entity Relationship Model to a Relational Model in 3NF and ready for implementation.

 ## Remarks
 - After video lectures the student can do exercises to put the therory explained in the lecture into practice.
 After solving the exercises the correct solutions are presented to the student.
+After watching the videos it is quite clear how to solve the exercises.
 - The theory is very detailed in the videos.
+At points it could use a bit more examples, or more practical examples.